 It’s no surprise that most of my fondest memories often involve food.

 Though I had nothing but love for my childhood fudge, it was certainly the kind of chocolate fudge that, as an adult, I would find overly sweet.
 It was so cloyingly sweet that only a child [and my dad] could consume more than a few bites.
 My mom would often bow out after her initial bite or two.
-Now as an adult myself (which is still somewhat debatable,) I realize I want a homemade fudge recipe that would certainly satisfy my sweet tooth, but I also don’t want my fudge to be the way it was in my chilhood.
-I want to taste something other than just the sugar!
+Now as an adult myself (which is still somewhat debatable,) I realize I want a homemade fudge recipe that would certainly satisfy my sweet tooth, but I also don’t want my fudge to be the way it was in my childhood.
+I want to taste something other than just sugar!

 During the holidays, I already make a ton of desserts.
 There’s pecan pie cheesecake, pumpkin snickerdoodle muffins, Twix shortbread cookies, old-fashioned sour cream coffee cake, chocolate saltine toffee bark, and apple crumble bars but up until now, I hadn’t tried making fudge.